Linksys WRT54G series

-The Linksys WRT54G Wi-Fi series is a series of Wi-Fi–capable residential gateways marketed by Linksys, a subsidiary of Cisco, from 2003 until acquired by Belkin in 2013.
+The Linksys WRT54G Wi-Fi series is a series of Wi-Fi–capable residential gateways marketed by Linksys.
 A residential gateway connects a local area network (such as a home network) to a wide area network (such as the Internet).

 Models in this series use one of various 32-bit MIPS processors.
 All WRT54G models support Fast Ethernet for wired data links, and 802.11b/g for wireless data links.